Doing Business in Upland

 The City of Upland requires all businesses operating within the City limits, including property owners and independent contractors, to obtain a business license and to pay the business license tax prior to commencing business operations.

 Please click here for more information on obtaining a business license in the City of Upland.
 If you need further assistance or help applying for a business license, you are welcome to contact the City of Upland Business Support Center at Upland@hdlgov.com or by phone at (909) 348-0460.
+You may also reference the Business License Handbook below.

 Additional Business Resources